Publish Insights 18 December 2021

 Imagine your article is on a sinking ship.
 Only the most essential sentences make it into a life raft.
 The value of words affects whether other survivors will toss them off the raft to stay afloat.
 Knowing what and how to cut determines whether your article makes it to shore.
 Meditating on the points above, was this article worth your time?
 If so, you may survive as a worthwhile writer.

-To support the writing of useful articles about writing, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
+To support the writing of useful articles about writing, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Stay safe and A Bit More Healthy.
-Audio may intentionally omit details.

 Main photo by Nikolay Osmachko from Pexels.